杂志 - Big, glam home in Mumbai

 The Lodha Fiorenza project at Goregaon, for instance, boasts signature design by Jade Jagger for YOO.
 Blending India's rich and varied traditions with unique cultural elements from across the world, the development is expected to provide residents with the finest in fashionable living.
 Each home will be fitted with the latest specifications, including lighting and sound controls by iPad, German Poggenpohl kitchens, and Italian marble flooring.

-Scheduled for completion in 2013, the facilities on offer include a rooftop lounge, as well as an infinity edge cantilevered swimming pool.
+Scheduled for completion in 2013, the facilities on offer include a rooftop lounge, an observatory on the 52nd floor with stunning views of the Aarey colony and the Arabian Sea, as well as an infinity edge cantilevered swimming pool.
 Not to mention the coveted tag of a Jade Jagger-designed home.

 And the price tag?
 Homes in Lodha Fiorenza can cost up to Rs 15 crore.